-Structured to address individual learners' needs and to accommodate differentiated instruction, the different levels of the program help the learners experience the English language in a variety of ways that also enhance their learning skills.
+Structured to address individual learners 'needs and to accommodate differentiated instruction, the different levels of the program help the learners experience the English language in a variety of ways that also enhance their learning skills.

 For instance, learners will be taught how to read with a purpose and will experiment with a variety of texts.
-Also, in their language lab sessions, they will be able to develop their academic writing skills as they edit their work and other learners' work and become more aware of their respective language challenges.
-In the computer lab, learners will be able to develop their listening and pronunciation skills, and in their in-class projects, they will develop their oral presentation techniques.
+Furthermore, in their language lab sessions, they will be able to develop their academic writing skills as they edit their work and other learners 'work and become more aware of their respective language challenges.
+In the computer lab, learners will be able to develop their in-class projects, they will develop their oral presentation techniques.
 Moreover, substantial on-line applications supplement classwork to help improve the learners' understanding and use of English grammar and vocabulary.